bkiac/Frontend-Coding-Challenge/README.md

 #### Requirements

 1. Must be written using React.js.
 You are free to use any framework built on top of React.js such as Create React App or Next.js.
-1. Create a single page application using the [Giphy API](https://developers.giphy.com/) showing a lit of Trending GIFs
+1. Create a single page application using the [Giphy API](https://developers.giphy.com/) showing a list of Trending GIFs
 1. Display a search field so a user can find a GIF.
 After the user searches for a term, the app will display results on the main page.
 1. You may use any HTTP library (request, axios, superfetch, fetch, etc) but may not use any libraries designed specifically for interacting with the Giphy API.
 1. Include instructions for building the application and any relevant documentation in a README.md file